 An interesting variation, if perhaps a little subtle overall.
 It’s about as delicious as Ardbeg 10, which is of course saying a lot.
 I LOVE Ardbeg 10.
 Ardbeg 10 helped me come out of the peat-closet, after years of fervent denial.
 You get a solid hit of Ardbeg malt, bottled at Ardbeg strength and dripping in Ardbeg peat.

 So… why not just buy Ardbeg 10?
 Unfortunately that’s exactly where my thoughts take me.
-Unlike previous Ardbeg Day releases (all of which have been mega-hits or wide-misses) the Grooves plays it too safe, deviating so little from the formula that is hardly deserves the “special” in “special edition”.
+Unlike previous Ardbeg Day releases (all of which have been mega-hits or wide-misses) the Grooves plays it too safe, deviating too little from the formula.

 Grooves is perfectly tasty, fun and down-to-earth.
 But Ardbeg 10 is equally scrumptious, always available… and significantly cheaper.
 Long live Ardbeg 10!